Freelance Counsellor & Psychotherapist (MBACP)

 Absolutely and I already have some non-UK clients.

-Time zone considerations including the clocks change for British Summer Time both complicate scheduling and there are also some countries where I cannot provide help due to local licensing restrictions for practitioners.
+Time zone considerations including the clocks change for British Summer Time complicate scheduling and there are also some countries where I cannot provide help due to local licensing restrictions for practitioners.

 I do not offer this option for my own private practice.